Panderichthys: Discovery and history

 Panderichthys is represented by two different species: Panderichthys rhombolepis and Panderichthys stobolvi.
 P. rhombolepis was discovered by Gross in 1930 and P. stobolvi was discovered and figured by Emilia Vorobyeva in 1960.
-P. Grhombolepis was discovered in Lode, Latvia within Frasnian deposits and according to P.E.
+P. rhombolepis was discovered in Lode, Latvia within Frasnian deposits and according to P.E.
 Ahlberg can definitely be found in other Frasnian deposits in Latvia.
-Although fossils of Panderichthys have been known for a long time, but they have only recently been examined in full.
+Although fossils of Panderichthys have been known for a long time, they have only recently been examined in full.
 The first time they were recognized as being phylogenetically closer to tetrapods than fish was by Shultze and Arsenault in 1985.

 Description

-Panderichthys is a 1.5-2 m long fish with a large tetrapod-like head that's flattened, narrow at the snout and wide in the back.
+Panderichthys is a 1.5-2 m long fish with a large tetrapod-like head that is flattened, narrow at the snout and wide in the back.
 The intracranial joint, which is characteristic of most lobe-fin fishes, has been lost from the external elements of the skull, but is still present in the braincase.
 The patterns of external bones in the skull roof and cheeks are more similar to those of early tetrapods than those of other lobe-fins.
 The transitional qualities of Panderichthys are also evident in the rest of the body.
 It lacks the dorsal and anal fins (fish fin) and its tail is more like those of early tetrapods than the caudal fins of other lobe-fins.
 The shoulders exhibit several tetrapod-like features, while the humerus is longer than those found in other lobe-fins.
 The vertebral column is ossified throughout its length and the vertebrae are comparable to those of early tetrapods.
 On the other hand, the distal parts of the front fins are unlike those of tetrapods.
 As would be expected from a fin, there are numerous lepidotrichia (long and thin fin rays).